 - Exercise: Any form of exercise decreases Depression and Anxiety.
 The effect is marked.
 In non-Parkinson’s disease patients, exercise can have the same effect on depression as taking an antidepressant medication.

 - Counselling: Cognitive behavioral therapy in particular, may be very helpful.
 An insider tip – sometimes psychiatrists may not have adequate time to participate wholeheartedly in counselling because of their extremely hectic schedule.
-You can request referral to a professional counselor if you want to try counselling.
+You can request a referral to a professional counsellor if you want to try counselling.

-- Bright light therapy: This is useful if your depression is seasonal i.e. it is worse in winter when you get less sunlight.
-This kind of depression is called “Seasonal Affective Disorder” or SAD.
+- Bright light therapy: This is useful if your Depression is seasonal, i.e. it is worse in winter when you get less sunlight.
+This kind of Depression is called “Seasonal Affective Disorder” or SAD.
 You can buy “daylight spectrum” bright lights online (see an example below) and keep these on in your house for at least 8 hours a day.
-Regular use of these lights has been clinically proven in decreasing depression due to SAD.
+Regular use of these lights decreases Depression due to SAD.

 Even in patients who need medication, participating in a regular exercise program and counselling leads to greater relief than taking the medication alone.

 Which anti-depressant medications are safe in Parkinson’s disease?

 Since low levels of Serotonin could be one of the reasons for Depression in Parkinson’s disease, medications which increase serotonin activity are helpful.
 These medications are SSRIs (short for Specific Serotonin Reuptake Inhibitors).
 A few examples of these medications are Escitalopram, sertraline, fluoxetine etc.